owenversteeg/dogedash/README.md

 dogedash
 ========

 A dashboard for your DogeCoins.
+Please note that DogeDash has been replaced by the automatic dashboard feature in [EasyDoge](http://easydoge.com).